agrathwohl/t140llm/README.md

 1. The library creates a UDP socket to send RTP packets.
 2. When an LLM stream is processed, each text chunk is packaged as T.140 in an RTP packet.
 3. The RTP packets are sent directly to the specified IP address and port.
+4. If Forward Error Correction (FEC) is enabled, the library will:
+   - Store packets in a buffer
+   - Generate FEC packets using XOR-based operations following RFC 5109
+   - Send FEC packets at configured intervals (based on group size)
-4. Your application can receive these packets directly from the UDP socket.
+5. Your application can receive these packets directly from the UDP socket, using FEC packets to recover from packet loss.

 ### Secure SRTP Mode